CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 You'll find such bad examples even in popular Asset Store tools used by big game studios!

-A clean start with a modern API is the best way to solve these issues, speed up developing editor tools, ensure scripts are devoid of edge-cases and will not fail on any editor platform.
+A clean start with a consistent API is the best way to solve these issues, speed up development of editor tools, ensure scripts will not fail for users or other editor platforms.

+Write fail-safe, readable, concise, efficient asset scripts in less time.
 That is what **CodeSmile AssetDatabase** provides.

 ## Main Features